Kachi-Awaji/GIT-intro/Lesson-4.md

 ![__Git__ Status](./images/32-GitStatusBefore2ndCommit.png)

 Our status now shows both files as modified.
-It also tells we have made changes that have not yet been staged.
-It also shows the untracked file (our git logo).
+It also indicates we have made changes that have not yet been staged, and notes we have one untracked file (our git logo).

 Let's stage our changes, and make a new commit.